 Most white mini Aussies are deaf and blind.
 White Mini Australian Shepherds are the outcoming of mating two puppies, which bring the double merle gene.

-Where to buy/adopt a mini Australian shepherd dog?
+14. Where to adopt a mini Australian shepherd dog?

 You will find different places where you adopt or buy a Mini Australian Shepherd.
 Only look for puppies, which are housed in a clean setting.